 Ulcers can be differentiated by name and by the time symptoms appear.
-In many people, they remain asymptomatic, and may heal without scarring.
-Only once the ulcer(s) become chronic, and therefore “true” symptoms will be experienced.
+In many people they remain asymptomatic and may heal without scarring.
+Only once the ulcer(s) become chronic are “true” symptoms experienced.

-Gastric Ulcer is a type of ulcer that occurs in the stomach, and is caused by the ulceration, inflammation and destruction of the stomach lining.
-Gastric ulcers are less common than other types
+Gastric ulcer is a type of ulcer that occurs in the stomach and is caused by ulceration, inflammation and destruction of the stomach lining.
+They are less common than other types.

-With a gastric ulcer, pain is experienced as a “dull, gnawing”, which typically occurs 2-3 hours after a meal or when the stomach is empty (such as in the middle of the night).
+Gastric ulcer pain is abdominal discomfort – a dull, gnawing sensation that typically occurs 2-3 hours after a meal or when the stomach is empty (such as in the middle of the night).
 The pain may be intermittent for days or weeks.

 - General discomfort in the abdomen

 You should see your doctor immediately if you have:

 - Sharp, persistent stomach pain